What we do

 Future legislation seeks to encourage this move to more modular technology.

-“It was so different as a planner to go from being asked 'does this work?' to 'what do you actually want out of this software?'”
+“It's so different as a planner to go from being asked 'does this work?' to 'what do you actually want out of this software?'”

 Janine, Planning Business Support Officer, Dacorum Borough Council